dgurnick/decouple_and_purge/README.md

 and what's to be?

 have a look my child
-at the launching pad outside
-all that's yours and mine
+at the shores and stars outside all that's yours and mine

 -- chorus